 What to Do if You Suspect Your Partner May Be Cheating

-If you suspect that your partner is cheating based on a concerning sign or two, you should pause, assess whether the sign can be explained by other reasons, and process your emotions before having any difficult conversations with your partner.
+If you suspect your partner is cheating based on a concerning sign or two, you should pause, assess whether the sign can be explained by other reasons, and process your emotions before having any difficult conversations with your partner.

 - Get tested for STIs/STDs